Caffeinix/esbuild_ts_template/README.md

-The few options that need to be passed directly to esbuild, such as the path to the output file (which is `dist/main.js` by default) and the JavaScript version used for the output file, can be found in [scripts/config.mjs](scripts/config.mjs), which is just a JSON object conforming to the esbuild
+The few options that need to be passed directly to esbuild, such as the path to the output file (which is `dist/main.js` by default) and the JavaScript version used for the output file, can be found in [scripts/config.json](scripts/config.json), which is a JSON object conforming to the esbuild
 [BuildOptions interface](https://github.com/evanw/esbuild/blob/main/lib/shared/types.ts).

 ## Build environments